iacobo/continual/README.md

 # Continual Learning of Longitudinal Health Records

 Repo for reproducing the experiments in *Continual Learning of Longitudinal Health Records* (2021).

-Release `x.x.x` of the project corresponds to the published reusults.
-Later releases refer to code improvements and bug fixes.
+Release [v1.0](releases/v1.0) of the project corresponds to the published reusults.

 Experiments compare a series of simple Neural Network models equipped with one of 7 continual learning strategies on a series of standard ICU predictive tasks.
 Tasks are binary prediction, and input data is multi-modal patient time-series data from routinely recorded ICU variables.